-- Category 2: If electronic parts are not available as provided in Category 1, GIT will obtain electronic parts that are not in production by the OCM or an AAM from suppliers identified by a contractorapproved supplier (CAS) list (CASL).
-The following three conditions apply to this source of electronic parts: - a.
-GIT will comply with GT Procurement processes to identify and approve CASs who adhere to established counterfeit prevention industry standards as mentioned in Section 10; - b.
-CAS assumes responsibility for the authenticity of parts provided to GIT; and - c.
-CASL is subject to review and audit by the government CO.
+1. Category 2: If electronic parts are not available as provided in Category 1, GIT will obtain electronic parts that are not in production by the OCM or an AAM from suppliers identified by the CASL.
+The CASL is derived from the DLA certified vendor list, which is included in the workflow attached to this policy.
+The following three conditions apply to this source of electronic parts:

+a.
+GIT will comply with GT Procurement processes to identify and approve CASs who adhere to established